BrighterCommand/Docs/source/ImplementingAHandler.rst

 instruction.
 My expectation is that Bob will make me coffee.
 If Bob does not, then we have a failure condition (and I am thirsty and cranky).
-If I say "I could do with a cup of coffee," then I am indicating a state of thirst and caffeine-withdrawal. if Bob or Alice make me a coffee I will be very grateful, but there is no expectation that they will.
+If I say "I could do with a cup of coffee," then I am indicating a state of thirst and caffeine-withdrawal.
+If Bob or Alice make me a coffee I will be very grateful, but there is no expectation that they will.

 So choosing between **Command** or **Event** effects how the **Command